US to impose 'strongest sanctions in history' on Iran - Journal du Cameroun

 Russia and China have also criticized the US move and vowed to maintain trade with Iran.

-British Foreign Secretary Boris Johnson said the sort of “jumbo Iran deal” Pompeo was suggesting would not be “very easy to achieve in anything like a reasonable timescale.”
+British Foreign Secretary Boris Johnson said the sort of “jumbo Iran deal” Pompeo envisioned would not be “very easy to achieve in anything like a reasonable timescale.”

+And the EU’s foreign policy chief said there was “no alternative” to the Iran nuclear deal.

+“Secretary Pompeo’s speech has not demonstrated how walking away from the JCPOA (nuclear deal) has made or will make the region safer from the threat of nuclear proliferation or how it puts us in a better position to influence Iran’s conduct in areas outside the scope of JCPOA,” Federica Mogherini said.

 Critics rounded on Pompeo’s speech, saying his demands could have been made without pulling America from the nuclear deal.